srfoster65/simple_logging_config/docs/argparse.md

                         The log levels to be applied to attached handlers.
 The levels are applied to the handlers in the order the handlers are registered.
 To skip a handler, use 'None' or '-'.
   --slc_modules [SLC_MODULES ...]
                         The names of the modules to be logged.
+If omitted all modules are logged.
   --slc_log_file_path SLC_LOG_FILE_PATH
                         The path the log file will be saved to.
 If this is a path, the log file will be saved to this path with the file name derived from the name of the calling script.
                         Otherwise, assume this a path to a named log file.